nesk/proposal-extension-functions/README.md

 ### Only functions can be used as extensions

-Getter and setters are out of scope for this proposal.
+Getter and setters are out of scope for this proposal, mainly because they aren't available at top-level.

 Only variables with `typeof === 'function'` can be used as extensions: